reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

 ### `LocalTime`

-**[java.time.LocalTime](https://docs.oracle.com/javase/8/docs/api/java/time/LocalTime.html)** is an immutable object that stores time up to nanosecond precision.
-It does not store date or timezone information.
-However, `java.time.ZoneId` can be used to get the time at a specific timezone.
+**[`java.time.LocalTime`](https://docs.oracle.com/javase/8/docs/api/java/time/LocalTime.html)** is an immutable object that stores time up to nanosecond precision.
+It does not store date or time zone information.
+However, `java.time.ZoneId` can be used to get the time at a specific time zone.

-Sample Conversion Examples:
+Some `LocalTime` code examples:

 ````java
 public class DateTimeExamples {